isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 ### **Christian Cemetery**

-Fort Canning Cemetery was one of the first burial grounds for Christians in Singapore.
-Located on Fort Canning Hill, the grounds encompassed two burial sites.
-The first was used from 1819 to 1822, and the second from 1822 to 1865.
-Fort Canning Cemetery was closed to further burials in 1865, and eventually converted into a park.
+Besides Government House and the flagstaff, Fort Canning Hill was also the site of one of Singapore's earliest Christian burial grounds.
+Encompassing two burial sites, with the first being used from 1819 to 1822 and the second from 1822 to 1865, the cemetery was closed to further burials after the completion of the Bukit Timah Christian cemetery.

 |   |
 |:--------:|